 A not so Mellow Yellowstone afternoon – Part 3

-Better than Lucius, Quintus, or Cincinnatus
+Better than Lucius, Quintus, or Cincinnatus.

 The arrow of time moves relentlessly forward and it was sometime past 16:00 when I left the Lower Geyser Basin to continue my journey north toward Madison, Mammoth Springs, and eventually east to the Lamar Valley.
 Had I not spent time wandering along the boardwalks among the geysers, I might have turned west at Madison to take the easy hike around the reportedly charming Harlequin Lake because, if all you’re going to do is drive, what’s the point of visiting?

 The drive from Firehole Lake to Mammoth Hot Springs is about 40 miles and requires an hour plus or minus a few minutes and, as I neared the small village I began to think, “To stop or not to stop — that is the question.”
 It wasn’t the presence of Fort Yellowstone or the Albright Visitor Center that attracted me but the two terraces of hot springs so stunning that a photo of one of them graces the cover of the 2017 map the NPS distributes to visitors when they enter the park.
-In counterpoint, the Lamar Valley, which has been called by some “America’s Serengetti.”
+In counterpoint, there’s the Lamar Valley, which has been called by some “America’s Serengetti.”
 It is, as that sobriquet indicates, usually the area of the park richest in observable wildlife but it was yet 40 miles and another hour distant.

 I drove on.
 In the clarity enabled by retrospection, I would have ignored the Talking Heads song

 Once known as the East Fork of the Yellowstone River, the entire length of the 40-mile-long Lamar River is within the boundaries of Yellowstone NP.
-The river and its expansive valley occupying the land west of Mt.
-Norris and the Absaroka Range were christened with their current name by Arnold Hague a geologist who was part of a survey of the area in 1885.
-He named the river for the then Secretary of the Interior L.Q.C.
-Lamar and I think we can all be happy that he chose Lamar’s surname rather than one of his given names – Lucius, Quintus (sometimes spelled Quinctius) or Cincinnatus (with no offense intended toward the citizens of the Ohio city).
+The river and its expansive valley occupying the land west of Mount Norris and the Absaroka Range were christened with their current name by Arnold Hague a geologist who was part of a survey of the area in 1885.
+He named the river for the then Secretary of the Interior L Q C Lamar and I think we can all be happy that he chose Lamar’s surname rather than one of his given names – Lucius, Quintus (sometimes spelled Quinctius) or Cincinnatus (with no offense intended toward the citizens of the Ohio city).

 As if to demonstrate that volcanic and tectonic activity isn’t responsible for all of Yellowstone’s geology, the Lamar Valley was carved by a glacial retreat at the beginning of the current interglacial period approximately 10,000 years ago.
 Although I wasn’t able to identify them, I’d read that the valley is spotted with glacial erratics.